af/faction/README.md

 npm test
 ```

-Note that you'll need Node 4.x or above!
+Note that you'll need Node 4.x or above, since some ES6 features are used in the tests.
+You can also check code coverage with `npm coverage`

 ## License